Body

 • Vaseline, almond oil or petroleum jelly

 Step One.
-Wash your hair
+Wash

 Step Two.
 Protect yourself from staining

-Comb your hair with a wide-toothed comb and separate your hair into 6/ 8 sections.
+Comb with a wide-toothed comb and separate into 6/ 8 sections.
 Secure each section with a clip.
 To prevent staining your skin, apply Vaseline, almond oil, petroleum jelly or any oily cream to your forehead, around the hair line and ears.
 Use the gloves included in the kit to protect your hands.
 Use an old towel and wrap it around your neck to protect your clothes and skin.
 Make sure you wear old clothes as you may easily stain them.

 Step Three.
 Mix the ingredients